 Growth Rate: This species grows fast (more than 2 feet per year).

-Ornamental Features: The needles come in pairs or threes, are dark green and stiff.
+Ornamental Features: The needles come in pairs or threes, and are dark green and stiff.
 The shiny brown cones are 3 to 6 inches long.
 The tree has a dense, rounded crown.

 Problems: Slash pine is very susceptible to fusiform rust.
 Trees that develop galls in the main stem are prone to breakage and early mortality.
+It is moderately susceptible to pine bark beetles, sawflies, and tip moth.

 Mature Height: Spruce pine (Pinus glabra) grows to 50 to 90 feet.